matthiassommer/Geocaching-GPX-Converter/readme.md

 # Support
-If this saved you some time, may want to [support me](https://www.paypal.me/SommerMatthias/5).
+If this saved you some time, you may want to [support me](https://www.paypal.me/SommerMatthias/5).